Muzayraa

 Muzayraa (مزيرعة, Mzera'a or Mazirah) is a town in northwestern Syria administratively part of the Latakia Governorate, located east of Latakia.
 Nearby localities include Difa and Hanadi to the west, al-Jandiriyah to the northwest, al-Haffah and Ayn al-Tineh to the north, Slinfah to the northeast, Shathah to the east and Qardaha to the south.
 According to the Syria Central Bureau of Statistics (CBS), Muzayraa had a population was 834 in the 2004 census.
 It is the administrative center and the fourth largest locality of the Muzayraa nahiyah ("subdistrict") which contained 27 localities with a collective population of 13,908 in 2004.
-Its inhabitants predominantly Christians.
+Its inhabitants are predominantly Christians.

+On 14 December 2024, former members of the Syrian Arab Army launched an attack in the settlement on Sham Corps members affiliated with the Syrian transitional government.
+The incident represents the first clash of its kind since the collapse of the Assad regime.